ScotRail to cut 700 daily services from Monday to combat drivers' dispute disruption

-The indefinite reduction of around 694 weekday services is needed so ScotRail can provide a reliable service, chief executive officer Joanne Macguire told a meeting of passenger watchdog Transport Focus in Edinburgh.
+The indefinite reduction of around 694 weekday services is needed so ScotRail can provide a reliable service, chief executive officer Joanne Macguire said.

+The last trains on several routes will leave as early as 7:40pm, despite Ms Macguire assuring a passenger watchdog Transport Focus meeting in Edinburgh: "Protecting first and last services, you will not be surprised to hear, is an absolute priority for us."

+The last daily Edinburgh-Fife service will leave at 8pm compared to 11pm at present, with the last trains on the Edinburgh-Glasgow main line at 10:15pm in each direction (11:45pm).

 Drivers’ union Aslef has now ordered a strike ballot.

-ScotRail said it was also preparing reduced timetables for Saturdays and Sundays with similar reductions.
+ScotRail said it was also preparing reduced timetables for Saturdays and Sundays, with similar reductions to 67 per cent of normal services.

-The news comes just days after ScotRail increased weekday services from 2,000 to 2,150.
+The news comes just days after ScotRail increased weekday services from 2,000 to 2,150, which will now be slashed to 1,456.

 Read More

-Ms Macguire said: “As of next week, we plan to reduce our timetable to around 70 per cent.
+Ms Macguire said: “We plan to reduce our timetable to around 70 per cent.”

-"We want to deliver 70 per cent of our services very well."

 She said wanted passengers to be confident their train would turn up.

-She said: "Due to the...withdrawal of rest day working by some colleagues, we have no option but to move to the reduced timetable and to be confident that we can deliver it well.
+Ms Macguire said: "Due to the … withdrawal of rest day working by some colleagues, we have no option but to move to the reduced timetable and to be confident that we can deliver it well.”

 However, she denied ScotRail was being ruthless by cutting more services beyond current disruption levels, which have reduced services by up to around 20 per cent.